 - Sunday: Slalom

 Have you ever been to the Lauberhorn races?
-If not, book a flight and plan it now for 2021.
+If not, book a flight and plan it now.

 Other Ski Resorts in Switzerland

 Discover other Ski Resorts in Switzerland, then feel free to read the following.
 All are great options for ski holidays.

 - A Guide on Things to Do – Davos, Switzerland

 - The Ultimate Skiing Guide – Champéry Switzerland